Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_extras/guide.md

 ## Lesson motivation and learning objectives

-The purpose of this lesson is *not* to teach how to do data analysis in spreadsheets, but to teach good data organization and how to do some data cleaning and quality control in a spreadsheet program.
+The purpose of this lesson is *not* to teach how to do data analysis in spreadsheets, but to teach good data organisation and how to do some data cleaning and quality control in a spreadsheet program.

 ## Lesson design

 #### [Data tidiness](../01-tidiness/)

-* Introduce that we're teaching data organization, and that we're using spreadsheets, because most people do data entry in spreadsheets or have data in spreadsheets.
+* Introduce that we're teaching data organisation, and that we're using spreadsheets, because most people do data entry in spreadsheets or have data in spreadsheets.
-* Emphasize that we are teaching good practice in data organization and that this is the foundation of their research practice.
-Without organized and clean data, it will be difficult for them to apply the things we're teaching in the rest of the workshop to their data.
+* Emphasize that we are teaching good practice in data organisation and that this is the foundation of their research practice.
+Without organised and clean data, it will be difficult for them to apply the things we're teaching in the rest of the workshop to their data.
 * Much of their lives as a researcher will be spent on this 'data wrangling' stage, but